-Area residents can dispose of unused medications, receive training for naloxone use and be assessed for addiction or mental-health problems, all free of charge, on Oct.
+Area residents can dispose of unused medications, receive training for naloxone use and be assessed for substance use disorder or mental-health problems, all free of charge, on Oct.
 26 at SUN Behavioral Health Delaware in Georgetown.

-SUN, with 90 beds, opened in October 2018 and is Sussex County’s first behavioral-health hospital, offering both inpatient and outpatient mental health, substance abuse and adolescent programs.
+SUN, with 90 beds, opened in October 2018 and is Sussex County’s first behavioral-health hospital, offering both inpatient and outpatient mental health, substance use and adolescent programs.

 There is no charge for assessments, and insurance generally covers treatment.

 “If you come here, you will get assessed by a licensed clinical social worker.
 We are open around the clock, every day, for assessments.
 We never turn away an assessment.
 If assessment leads to any level of care, we will help navigate the healthcare environment,” Deal said.